 Patients looking to avoid back surgery often struggle to find treatment options that manage the pain of degenerative disc disease, especially since their natural inclination is to cease movement and activities that cause pain, which can actually worsen symptoms.

 However, there are treatment options for managing degenerative disc disease pain without surgery.
 These treatments often work best when patients utilize multiple methods to find relief.

 Medications for Pain Management

-Patients with degenerative disc disease commonly progress from over-the-counter (OTC) oral medications to prescription oral medications when their OTC treatments no longer prove effective at managing pain.
+Patients with degenerative disc disease commonly progress from over-the-counter (OTC) oral medications to prescription oral medications when their OTC treatments no longer prove effective at chronic pain management salt lake city ut.
 When oral prescription medications lose effectiveness, patients progress to injections at the pain site.

 Patients using any medication regularly should consult their healthcare provider for guidance.
 Continued use of even OTC medications can cause damage to the kidneys and liver.